learn-co-curriculum/uci-mod-3-bug-fix-part-2/README.md

 it is simple and makes simple code even simpler.
 We'll change the `@rate` instance variable to be divided by `(100 * 12)` from the very start.
 We'll also change the variable name so that it's even clearer that we're talking about a rate per month.

-Oh yeah, we should also remove our debugging `p` statement.
+...Oh yeah, we should also remove our debugging `p` statement, too :)

 ## Correct and Easy to Read

+Here's code that's both _correct_ and _well-structured_.

 ```ruby
 class MortgageCalculator